Who Is Jill Scott?: Words and Sounds Vol. 1

 Who Is Jill Scott?: Words and Sounds Vol. 1 is the debut studio album by American singer Jill Scott.
 It was released on July 18, 2000, by Hidden Beach Recordings.
 The album was nominated for Best R&B Album at the 2001 Grammy Awards, whereas "Gettin' in the Way", "A Long Walk", and "He Loves Me (Lyzel in E Flat)" were nominated for Best Female R&B Vocal Performance in 2001, 2002, and 2003, respectively.
 In 2010, the album was ranked number 70 on Slant Magazines list of "The 100 Best Albums of the 2000s".

+In the United States, the album peaked at number 17 on the Billboard 200 and number two on the Top R&B/Hip-Hop Albums charts, selling over 2.5 million copies.

 Background

-The track "He Loves Me (Lyzel in E Flat)", dedicated to Scott's then-husband Lyzel Williams, became particularly popular at Scott's live and televised performances.
-It also received a club makeover as dance remixes of the song gained popularity and were later included on her 2001 live album Experience: Jill Scott 826+.
-Gospel singers Karen Clark Sheard and her daughter Kierra also covered the song with new gospel lyrics and ad-libs on the former's 2003 album The Heavens Are Telling.
-Beyoncé included the song as part of a medley with "Dangerously in Love 2" during her Beyoncé Experience world tour in 2007.
-The song was also covered by the German pop trio Monrose on their 2006 video release Popstars: The Making of Monrose.
-The twelfth track, "The Roots (Interlude)", is an excerpt of the live version of the Roots' 1999 song "You Got Me", which was co-written, and originally recorded with vocals by Scott, but re-recorded with vocals by Erykah Badu at the insistence of MCA Records.
+Scott began her career as a spoken word artist, performing at local live poetry readings.
+Influenced by Gil Scott-Heron, Nikki Giovanni and Chaka Khan, she later segued into music and was discovered by Ahmir "Questlove" Thompson of The Roots, who invited her to collaborate with the band in the studio.
+This led to Scott receiving a co-writing credit on their song "You Got Me," which went on to win the Grammy Award for Best Rap Performance by a Duo or Group.
+Following this exposure, Scott collaborated with artists including Eric Benet, Will Smith, and Common.
+She also expanded her performing experience by touring Canada in a production of the Broadway musical Rent.
+Around this time, she became the first artist signed to Steve McKeever's Hidden Beach Recordings label and began work on her debut album, involving musicians such as Dre & Vidal, The Grand Wizzards, Carvin Haggins, James Poyser, and Jeff Townes.